klendathu2k/Obsidian/2022-Week-20/Highlights (gag reel).md

 Added handshake to the panda server when shrek-submit runs, so that we don't freeze up when we have a stale token.
 Now, we will be prompted to login and get a new, minty fresh token.
+(Implemented on Monday.
+Successfully tested on Friday morning when the token expired.)

 Tadashi made a server side fix over the weekend.
 So issues I was having all day on Friday just magically disappeared.